 Suspended AAP MP Harinder Singh Khalsa Joins BJP

-Harinder Singh Khalsa, who belongs to the SC community, had won the 2014 Lok Sabha polls on the Aam Aadmi Party's ticket from Fatehgarh Sahib in Punjab, but was suspended from the party in 2015.
+Khalsa, who belongs to the SC community, had won the 2014 Lok Sabha polls on the Aam Aadmi Party's ticket, but was suspended from the party in 2015.

-Sitting MP from Punjab Harinder Singh Khalsa, who was suspended from the AAP, joins BJP.
-(Image: Twitter)
+Fatehgarh Sahib MP Harinder Singh Khalsa joined the party in the presence of Union Finance minister Arun Jaitley.
+(Image : ANI)

 Loading...